These giant, soft cranberry biscuits have a texture and taste that resembles a fluffy scone. It’s also a quick snack or breakfast item for my kids!

 - 2 tsp baking powder

-- 105 g dried cranberries, soak in warm water briefly and pat dry
+- 105 g dried cranberries, soak in warm water briefly, drained and pat dry

 - Preheat oven to 165C.
 Line baking tray with baking paper.